bootique/bootique/README.md

 ## Support

+You have two options:
-If you have a question, [open an issue](https://github.com/nhl/bootique/issues) with a label of "help wanted" or "question".
+* [Open an issue](https://github.com/nhl/bootique/issues) on GitHub with a label of "help wanted" or "question" (or "bug" if you think you found a bug).
+* Post your question on the [Bootique forum](https://groups.google.com/forum/#!forum/bootique-user).